 Under the Bermuda Companies Act 1981, as amended, shareholders may, at their own expense (unless the company otherwise resolves) require a company to: (a) give to the shareholders entitled to receive notice of our next annual general meeting notice of any resolution that shareholders can properly propose at that meeting; and/or (b) to circulate a statement (of not more than 1,000 words) in respect of any matter referred to in a proposed resolution or any business to be conducted at that meeting.
-The number of shareholders necessary for such a request is either the number of shareholders representing not less than onetwentieth of the total voting rights of all shareholders having at the date of the request a right to vote at the meeting to which the request relates, or not less than 100 shareholders.
-Notice of any intended resolution must be given, and any statement must be circulated, to shareholder in any manner permitted for service of notice of the meeting, and notice of any intended resolution must also be given to any other shareholder of the company, including shareholders who are not entitled to notice of the meeting, by giving notice of the general effect of the resolution in any manner permitted for giving notice of meetings to such shareholder.
+The number of shareholders necessary for such a request is either the number of shareholders representing not less than one-twentieth of the total voting rights of all shareholders having at the date of the request a right to vote at the meeting to which the request relates, or not less than 100 shareholders.
+Notice of any intended resolution must be given, and any statement must be circulated, to shareholders entitled to have notice of the meeting at which the resolution is proposed to be presented by sending a copy of the resolution or statement to each shareholder in any manner permitted for service of notice of the meeting, and notice of any intended resolution must also be given to any other shareholder of the company, including shareholders who are not entitled to notice of the meeting, by giving notice of the general effect of the resolution in any manner permitted for giving notice of meetings to such shareholder.